 “Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”

 This verse begins the practical section of the epistle.
-Imperatives abound in this part of Colossians.
-This is a turning point of huge importance at this juncture in Colossians.
+Imperatives or commands abound in this part of Colossians.
+This passage is a turning point of huge importance at this juncture in Colossians.

-Before we do we must believe.
-First it is doctrine, then deed.
-First it is belief, then behavior.
-If our belief does not affect our behavior then we have a flawed belief.
-First it is creed, then conduct.
-If our conduct does not match our creed there is something wrong.
-First it is principles, then it is practice.
+Before we apply biblical truth to experience, we must possess something to believe.
+First, it is doctrine, then deed.
+First, it is belief, then behavior.
+If our belief does not affect our behavior, we have a flawed belief.
+First, it is creed, then conduct.
+If our conduct does not match our creed, there is something wrong.
+First, it is principles, and then it is practice.
 First revelation, then responsibility.
-The last two chapters are given over to lucid, crisp, terse, relevant and stinging imperatives.
+The last two chapters are given over to lucid, crisp, terse, relevant, and stinging imperatives.

 Our position is the result of justification.
 Our condition is the result of our position.
 Our position is God’s responsibility.
 Our condition is our responsibility.

 We can do nothing about our position other than to accept it by faith.
 We can do something about our condition.
-However, our condition is predicated upon our position.
-We need to bring our condition into alignment with our position.
+Nevertheless, our condition is predicated upon our position.
+We need to align our condition with our position.